 DraftKings Promo Code for Monday Night Football: Bet $5, Get $300 in Bonus Bets if You Win

-- Make a minimum deposit of $5 and place a qualifying $5 bet to activate the bonus.
+- A minimum $5 deposit and a qualifying bet are required to activate the bonus.

-- If your Cardinals vs. Cowboys wager wins, you receive 12 bonus bets worth $25 each within 72 hours.
+- Winning bets trigger the $300 bonus bet reward within 72 hours.

-- Bonus bets expire seven days from issuance, and the stake is not included in winnings.
+- Bonus bets expire seven days after issuance, and the stake is not included in winnings.

-- All users receive a unique code for three months of NBA League Pass, which auto-renews at $16.99 monthly unless canceled.
+- All users receive three months of NBA League Pass regardless of bet outcome.

-For example, if you bet $5 on the Cardinals to cover the spread and they win, you'll receive your original winnings plus $300 in bonus bets.
-If the Cowboys cover instead and your bet loses, you still get the NBA League Pass subscription but no bonus bets.
-This promo code for DraftKings makes Monday's game even more exciting with Murray's perfect 9-0 record at AT&T Stadium on the line.
+For example, if you bet $5 on the Cardinals to cover the spread against Dallas and win, you keep your original winnings plus receive $300 in bonus bets.
+If the Cardinals fail to cover, you lose your $5 stake but still receive the NBA League Pass subscription.
+This DraftKings Sportsbook promo code offer provides excellent value regardless of the Monday night outcome.

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Getting started with this DraftKings promo code offer is straightforward and requires no special code entry.
-Follow these simple steps to begin betting on the Cardinals vs. Cowboys:
+Claiming this promo code for DraftKings requires just a few simple steps before kickoff on Monday night.
+Follow this straightforward process to secure your welcome bonus:

-- Register with DraftKings Sportsbook by tapping the link in this article and entering your personal information.
+- Register with DraftKings Sportsbook by tapping the promotional link and providing your personal information.

 - Make your first deposit of at least $5 using PayPal, debit card, or another preferred payment method.

-- Place a qualifying $5 bet on any Cardinals vs. Cowboys market, such as the point spread or moneyline.
+- Select your bonus token and place a qualifying $5 wager in any sports market, including one of the markets available for the Cardinals at Cowboys.

-- If your bet wins, you'll receive $300 in bonus bets and can withdraw your original winnings after using the bonus funds.
+- If your bet wins, you receive $300 in bonus bets and withdraw your original winnings after using the bonus bets.

-- Regardless of your bet's outcome, you'll receive your NBA League Pass code within 72 hours.
+- Redeem your NBA League Pass code within the specified timeframe regardless of the bet outcome.

-New users can learn more about platform features and betting options by reading our comprehensive DraftKings review.
+New users can learn more about this operator's features and betting options by reading our comprehensive DraftKings review.

-DraftKings consistently provides valuable promotions beyond new-user offers for existing customers.
-Regular users can find daily odds boosts, profit boosts, and special event bonuses by checking the 'Promos' section within the DraftKings Sportsbook app.
+DraftKings consistently offers ongoing promotions and enhanced odds boosts for existing customers, extending beyond this welcome offer.
+Current users can discover daily profit boosts, parlay insurance options, and sport-specific bonuses by navigating to the 'Promos' tab within the DraftKings Sportsbook mobile application.
+These rotating DraftKings promo codes and offers help maximize betting value throughout the NFL season and beyond.

 - NFL Parlay Boost: Get a profit boost when making an NFL parlay of any kind.